 Have you got stacks of CDs or DVDs that haven’t been used in years, or a bookshelf full of books that are taking up loads of room?
 Perhaps your wardrobe is overflowing with old clothes, and you want to make room for what you actually wear but don’t want to contribute to fast fashion?
 If any of this sounds like you, then you’re in the right place!

-For the month of March, the British Youth Council are running our first-ever ‘Big Clear-Out’ fundraising campaign.
+For the month of March, the British Youth Council are running our ‘Big Clear-Out’ fundraising campaign.
 You can support our work to uplift the voices of young people by selling your old and used stuff and donating a percentage (or all!) of the proceeds to our Big Clear-Out JustGiving page.
 Whether you choose to attend a car boot sale, host a clothes swap party amongst friends, or sell your old stuff on platforms such as Depop, Vinted or Ziffit, the funds you raise can go a long way towards ensuring that young people’s voices are heard.

 The fashion industry accounts for 10% of global CO2 emissions every year (IPCC) and uses around 1.5 trillion litres of water annually.
 Fast fashion also fuels global over-consumption and is notorious for its poor working conditions.
 In keeping with our campaigns to reduce waste and protect the planet we all call home, this challenge demonstrates how fundraising and sustainability can go hand in hand.